 This section is normative.

-To satisfy the requirements of a given AAL and be recognized as a subscriber, a claimant SHALL authenticate to an RP or IdP as described in [SP800-63C] with a process whose strength is equal to or greater than the requirements at that level.
+To satisfy the requirements of a given AAL and be recognized as a subscriber, a claimant SHALL authenticate to an RP (or IdP, as described in [SP800-63C]) with a process whose strength is equal to or greater than the requirements at that level.
 The authentication process results in an identifier that uniquely identifies the subscriber each time they authenticate to that RP.
 The identifier MAY be pseudonymous.
 Other attributes that identify the subscriber as a unique subject MAY also be provided.
+Detailed normative requirements for authenticators and verifiers at each AAL are provided in Sec.
+3. See [SP800-63] Sec.
+3 for details on how to choose the most appropriate AAL.

-AAL1 provides basic confidence that the claimant controls an authenticator bound to the subscriber account.
+AAL1 provides basic confidence that the claimant controls an authenticator that is bound to the subscriber account.
 AAL1 requires either single-factor or multi-factor authentication using a wide range of available authentication technologies.
 Verifiers SHOULD make multi-factor authentication options available at AAL1 and encourage their use.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.

 AAL1 authentication SHALL use any of the following authentication types, which are further defined in Sec.
 3: